Fertek

-Fertek is an Anatolian town in Niğde Province, Turkey.
-It has a history going back to 3rd century, starting with the settlement of Karamanlides.
+Fertek is a neighbourhood of the city of Niğde in the Niğde Province, Turkey.
+Its population is 9,287 (2022).
+Before the 2013 reorganisation, it was a town (belde).
+It has a history going back to the 3rd century, starting with the settlement of Karamanlides.
 The town went through Byzantine, Seljuk, and Ottoman histories.

 History

-In Turkish, Arabic, and Persian, the word “Rum” refers to Rome and the Romans.
+In Turkish, Arabic, and Persian, the word "Rum" refers to Rome and the Romans.
 Thus, the Greeks living in Fertek were referred to as Rum, by the Turks.
-Rum also implies the continuity of the ancient Roman Empire in the Byzantine millennium, as well as meaning “Romans of Asia Minor”.
+Rum also implies the continuity of the ancient Roman Empire in the Byzantine millennium, as well as meaning "Romans of Asia Minor".
 However, the Greeks living in Fertek referred to themselves as "Karamanlides, meaning Greeks of Karaman.
 Karamanlides.
 Thus, in this article, the Greek Orthodox community, or Rum, is referred to as Karamanlides.